CLPE is the National Poetry Centre for Primary Schools

 Listen to award winning poets read their poems out loud with your children.
 Inspire them with classic favourites and introduce them to new poems from a variety of books and verse novels.

-Use our free teaching sequences to guide your planning and use the teaching approaches to explore poetry in depth; enhancing reading comprehension and providing meaningful contexts and purposes for writing and performance.
+Use our free teaching sequences to guide your planning (including for National Poetry Day) and use the teaching approaches to explore poetry in depth; enhancing reading comprehension and providing meaningful contexts and purposes for writing and performance.

 Create a Poetry Classroom